Skip to content

 - return 2

-• Example Fail Test: the program should exist, and it does not:
+• Example Negative Fail Test: the program should return a code because it can be executed:

 test: